Why Rust Has a Bright Future in the Cloud

 Rust is an open-source language developed by Mozilla.
 As per Stack Overflow's 2019 developer survey, Rust is also the most loved programming language.
 It is a low-level programming language focused on safety and performance.

 Java and C# became popular many years back as they were eliminating bugs related to memory safety.
 Their language runtimes like the Java Virtual Machine and .Net efficiently used Garbage Collection at runtime.
-But on the downside, it also led to runtime overhead resulting in application performance impacts and inconsistent performance.
+But on the downside, it also led to runtime overhead, resulting in impact of application and inconsistent performance.

 How Rust helps to build a better Cloud infrastructure software